-A: No, the replacement executive order does not apply to U.S. Permanent Residents from the six countries and they are not impacted by the Executive Order.
+A: No, the executive order does not apply to U.S. Permanent Residents from the named countries and they are not impacted by the Executive Order.

 Q: How many of our students, faculty and staff may be impacted?

-A: OIS has been in direct communication with those sponsored through our office who are from the six countries listed in the executive order.
+A: OIS has previously been in direct communication with those sponsored through our office who are from the countries listed in the executive order.
 We are constantly monitoring for changes and new information, which is our standard operating procedure.

 Q: What if I have an emergency outside regular office hours?
 What is an emergency?